 “I later saw the video of my cardiac catheterization.
 No blood supply was getting through that artery to feed the heart muscle.
-The cardiologist had aspirated the blood and put two stainless steel stents at the site of the tear to keep the artery from collapsing.
+The cardiologist had aspirated the blood and put two stainless steel stents at the site of the tear.

 “My life since that day has and still is an ever-evolving process of learning how to live my second chance.
 I am writing this exactly 10 months afterwards, to the day – a day for which I am eternally grateful to God, to my family, to my dear friends, to the firefighters, paramedics, nurses, doctors, and co-workers who were with me through this nightmare.
 These are people I will never ever be able to fully thank for saving my life and helping me live my life again.”

 Spontaneous Coronary Artery Dissection (SCAD) that caused Jennifer’s heart attack is sometimes referred to as “rare”, but Mayo Clinic cardiologist Dr. Sharonne Hayes now describes this condition as “underdiagnosed” or “infrequent”, especially when discussing heart attacks in younger women.
 (Mayo Clinic recently saw three SCAD cases in one day, one acute and two as outpatient consultations).
 Tragically, 80% of SCAD victims are young, healthy women like Jennifer with few if any cardiac risk factors.

 If you are a patient who’s been diagnosed with SCAD, please consider participating in two new SCAD studies being undertaken by Mayo Clinic in Rochester, Minnesota.
 Find out if you are eligible to participate.